Neko-Box-Coder/System2/README.md

 #### Features

 - Written in C99, and is ready to be used in C++ as well
-- Cross-platform (Posix and Windows)
+- Cross-platform (POSIX and Windows)
 - Command interaction with stdin, stdout, and stderr
 - Blocking (sync) and non-blocking (async) version
 - No dependencies (only standard C and system libraries).